Shahryar-Sohail/StudentManagementSystem/README.md

 ```bash
 cd StudentManagementSystem
 ```
-## 🎎For both Front End and Backend use this command to run
+## 🥽For both Front End and Backend use this command to run
 ```bash
 npm run dev
 ```